asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 Are you getting stakeholder feedback in your sprint review that informs your backlog?

 __*No, our management and organizational leadership comes and watches to see our progress but we don't get much feedback.
-They may ask when we'll be done.*__
+They typically ask when we'll be done the project.*__

 How is your team estimating?
 Does your product owner use the estimates to inform future work?

 __*No, like I said the work is fixed, the estimates are used to see if we will meet the deadlines.
-Or at least increase the organization's confidence we will meet their deadlines.*__
+Or at least increase the organization's confidence we will meet their deadlines.
+We do a lot of high-level estimates for our large projects.*__

+How do you do those?

+__*We have a brief fifteen to thirty minute conversation with leadership about a project idea and then we guess how long it will take to complete.*__

+You don't know any details to make these guesses more meaningful?

+__*No, the people asking for the estimates wouldn't know any of the details anyway*__

+Does your development team practice any of the XP-based technical practices to help teams deliver with high-quality?
+Like pair programming, TDD, Continuous Integration, and evolutionary design, for example?

+__*No, the agile consultants said it wasn't their place to tell us how to write the code.
+So we code the same way we used to.*__

 Is your Scrum Master helping empower your team to improve yourselves and take ownership of some of these things?